knowledgecode/delegate/README.md

 ### clear

-Removes all the listeners and cleans up.
-Although this method is similar to the `off()`, in this case the instance is no longer able to reuse.
+Remove all the listeners and clean up.
+Although this method is similar to `off()`, in this case the instance is no longer able to reuse.

 ```javascript
 delegate(document).clear();